 - able to demonstrate professional aptitude and leadership potential;

-- able to begin study in the United States or Hungary in the fall of 2017;
+- able to begin study in the United States in the fall of 2019;

-- able to receive and maintain U.S. and/or Hungarian study visas;
+- able to receive and maintain U.S. study visa;

 - able to receive and maintain a visa for one-month attendance at a pre-academic summer course (location to be determined);

-- able to obtain travel documents to leave and return to the West Bank/Gaza;
+- able to obtain travel documents to leave and return to the West Bank or Gaza;

 - committed to returning to the West Bank or Gaza after completion of the program to serve as leaders in their fields of specialization.